Wooly-AI/docs/docs/Quick Start/Running Your First Project.md

 ### Your working Environment

-Setup your CPU backed environment where you will run the Wooly Client container.
+Setup your CPU backed Linux environment where you will run the Wooly Client container.

-1. **Linux CPU instance in a cloud in XXX region (Recommended Method)** - Since we are in Beta, GPU resources powering the WOolyAI Acceleration Service are limited and setup in a specific geographic region.
-For best user experience, we recommend spinning up a CPU instance on a public cloud in XXX region with YYY specs.
-Then, run your wooly container in this environment.
+1. **Linux CPU instance in a cloud in US Eastern region (Recommended Method)** - Since we are in Beta, GPU resources powering the WoolyAI Acceleration Service are limited and setup only in US Eastern geographic region.
+For best user experience, we recommend spinning up a CPU instance on a public cloud in US Eastern region.
+Depending on the model size you wish to run, you will have to start instance with enough RAM.
+The model is first loaded into the CPU instance RAM and then moved to the Wooly AI Acceleration Service GPU.
 2. **Too much hassle to setup a Linux CPU Instance in XXX region?
 (Quickstart Method)** - Pull and run our Wooly Client Docker Container on your laptop and work with Pytorch projects inside it.
-Configure the container to use YYY resources(need to put info onswap etc).
+Configure the container to use **YYY resources(need to put info onswap etc)**.

 ### Pull the latest Docker Image